noisyoscillator/academic/archetypes/survey/index.md

 share: true  # Show social sharing links?
 profile: true  # Show author profile?
 commentable: false  # Allow visitors to comment?
 Supported by the Page, Post, and Docs content types.
-editable: false  # Allow visitors to edit the page?
-Supported by the Page, Post, and Docs content types.

 ## To enable LaTeX math rendering for a page, you should include `math: true` in the page’s front matter.
 ##   I have enabled math on the homepage or for all pages, by globally setting `math = true` in `config/_default/params`